William Christian Bullitt Jr.: It's Not Done in Istanbul, marriage to Louise Bryant and with the "Lost Generation" in Paris

 The plot of It's Not Done concerned a young man, John Corsey, from an ultra-wealthy family in Chesterbridge (a city in Pennsylvania that was a barely disguised Philadelphia) who attends Harvard Law School, but drops out and then works as a journalist.
 Besides for having precisely the same background and backstory as Bullitt, Corsey was similar to Bullitt in terms of personality.
 Corsey has a passionate romance with the Frenchwoman Nina Michaud, an intellectual and a sculptor, who closely resembles Bryant in terms of appearance and personality.
 Nina is portrayed as a sensuous type who prefers to sculpt nudes because it allows her to admire the naked bodies of the models she hires.
 However, at the prompting of his overbearing mother, John abandons Nina to marry Mildred Ashely, a beautiful and "proper" woman from the American upper classes who strongly resembles Bullitt's first wife, Ernesta Drinker.
 John tells his mother that Nina makes him "happy, happy, happy", but admits that "she's not our kind".
 Heartbroken, Nina returns to France, and unknown to John, is pregnant with his child.
 Mildred is both emotionally cold and frigid, gives birth to a son and being married to her after a year causes John to become impotent due to psychological as opposed to physiological reasons.
 Just like the real Ernesta Drinker, Mildred has an affair with the German ambassador to the United States, Count Johann Heinrich von Bernstorff, and continued to write him even after the United States declared war on Germany in 1917.
 After years of being unhappy, John meets Nina, and learns he was the father of her illegitimate son, Raoul, a Reed-like crusading French Communist journalist.
 The discovery miraculously cures John of his impotence and he joyously has sex with Nina.
 John divorces Mildred, marries Nina and the book ends with John and Nina bailing out their son who has been jailed for inciting a strike.
 John does not share Raoul's Communist politics, but he rejoins in the irony that his bloodline will be carried on by a man committed to the destruction of the capitalist system that has made him into a rich man.
-The book was very successful, going though 24 printings within a year of publication.
+The book was very successful, going through 24 printings within a year of publication.